How to make and use lavender oil

 However, given the lack of studies regarding its dose and safety, you must use it with caution.
 It’s most common use is for aromatherapy in this case.

 Thus, you should avoid applying any essential oils directly on your skin.
 Mix it with a carrier oil such as almonds or olive in order to take advantage of its properties as a complementary treatment.
-You can also add it to your bathtub water.
+You can also add it to your tub for a foot soak.